5ervant/youtube-video-player/README.md

 ```

 #### Not Familiar with Git?
 Click [here](https://github.com/5ervant/youtube-video-player/archive/master.zip) to download the .zip file.
-Extract the contents of the zip file, then open your terminal, change to the project directory.
-And install dependencies with the following:
+Extract the contents of the zip file, then open your terminal, change to the project directory, and install dependencies by running:

 ```
 > npm install
 ```

-### Applying "YouTube Data API v3" ###
+### Applying "YouTube Data API v3" key ###

 Go to [Google API Console](https://console.developers.google.com), create a project, enable "YouTube Data API v3" and grab your API key.
-Open */youtube-video-player/src/index.js* and change the `API_KEY` with your API key, then start the gulp process with:
+Open */src/index.js* and change the `API_KEY` with your key.
+And open your terminal, change to the project directory, then start the gulp process with:

 ```
 > npm start